 If there’s any one thing that makes Seoul unique among East Asian cities, it’s the food.
 There’s nothing quite like it.
 The best Korean food features complex flavours that are at once sweet, savoury, and spicy with a whole lot of umami.
 It’s not necessarily something that Western tastebuds fall in love with instantly.
 But once you’ve developed a taste for it, Seoul’s food scene could bring you more joy than anything else the city has to offer.

-Not sure what to eat in Seoul?
-Here’s a quick overview of some Korean food favourites:
+Not sure where to start?
+Here’s a quick overview of what to eat in Seoul:

 - Kimchi: There’s no getting around Korea’s national dish.
 At every restaurant meal, you’ll have a small serving of kimchi tossed in front of you along with a selection of other banchan (small Korean appetizers).
 I can say with certainty that it’s an acquired taste, but one that you’ll start to enjoy if you let the initial shock wear off.
 Oh, yeah, and it’s also insanely healthy, packed with vitamins, nutrients, and probiotics.